dseguy/clearPHP/rules/no-obsolete-extensions.md

 ## Rule Details

-Using any of the extenions mentioned above will trigger a warning.
+Using any of the extensions mentioned above will trigger a warning.
+Usage include constants, functions, classes, interfaces or directives, if any.

 <!--
 ### Options